granluo/P6-machine-learning-Enron-fraud-/Report.md

   * Features with importances more than 0 are picked
       * Importances here are entropies of features in this tree.
       * A higher entropy means this features has higher impurity, so this features contain more information of POIs.
+      * More information means this feature can better split POIs and non-POIs.
+      * Since features with importances of 0 could be helpful to classifications, but not for this decision tree model, I will use `SelectKBest` to add features later.
   * Features marked as bold are picked

 Features  | importances